pritamdey/ODIN-python/README.md

 - ODIN: This package contains the implementation.
 It has the following modules.
 The main functionality is bundled in the class ODIN.
 The method fit_and_detect_outliers of the ODIN class fits the model, calculates the influence measures and calculates the thresholds to classify outliers.
 - main.py shows the step by step fitting of our model
-- main.ipynb is a jupyter notebook with the same content as main.py
 - simulation_runtime.py does the runtime simulations shown in our paper
 - simulation_ownmodel_boxplots.py generates the boxplots in our paper
 - simulation_ownmodel_sen_spe.py can be used to generate the sensitivity/specificity table shown for our model in the paper.